-This Public Certification Draft Report (PCDR) provides details to the client, peer reviewers and stakeholders on the results of the P1 assessment upgrade for the North Atlantic albacore fishery.
-The assessment team has addressed the peer reviewer's comments and modified the PRDR accordingly in order to elaborate the current Public Comment Draft Report, which will be published at the MSC website for a 30-day public consultation period.
+This Public Certification Report (PCR) provides details to the client, peer reviewers, stakeholders and general public on the results of the P1 assessment upgrade for the North Atlantic albacore fishery.
+The assessment team has addressed the stakeholder comments and modified the PCDR accordingly in order to elaborate the current Final Draft Report (FR), which was published at the MSC website for a 15-day (UK working days) objection period.
+Since no objections were presented, the team modified the FR into the PCR for its publication at the MSC website.